Culture of Egypt: Egyptian art in modern times

 Modern and contemporary Egyptian art can be as diverse as any works in the world art scene.
 Some well-known names include Mahmoud Mokhtar, Abdel Hadi Al Gazzar, Farouk Hosny, Gazbia Sirry, Kamal Amin, Hussein El Gebaly, Sawsan Amer and many others.
 Many artists in Egypt have taken on modern media such as digital art and this has been the theme of many exhibitions in Cairo in recent times.
 There has also been a tendency to use the World Wide Web as an alternative outlet for artists and there is a strong Art-focused internet community on groups that have found origin in Egypt.

+Architecture

 Science

 Egypt's cultural contributions have included great works of science, art, and mathematics, dating from antiquity to modern times.

 Technology

 Imhotep

 Considered to be the first engineer, architect and physician in history known by name, Imhotep designed the Pyramid of Djoser (the Step Pyramid) at Saqqara in Egypt around 2630–2611 BC, and may have been responsible for the first known use of columns in architecture.
 The Egyptian historian Manetho credited him with inventing stone-dressed building during Djoser's reign, though he was not the first to actually build with stone.
 Imhotep is also believed to have founded Egyptian medicine, being the author of the world's earliest known medical document, the Edwin Smith Papyrus.